romanowski/blog/toolfriendly-pattern-matching.md

 }
 ```

-Then, when we place breakpoint inside a case body, it will be hit only when the body is about to be invoked.
+When we place a breakpoint inside a case body, it will be hit only when the body is about to be invoked.